odk-x/sync-endpoint/docs/maven-full.md

 1. Install Maven 3.
 This document assumes Maven 3.3.3 or higher.
-    This will generally set up a maven repository under the user's home directory:  ${HOME}/.m2/repository
+    This will generally set up a maven repository under the user's home directory: `${HOME}/.m2/repository`
-1. Update your path so that mvn is recognized.
+1. Update your path so that `mvn` is recognized.
 1. Install Ant.
 This document assumes Ant 1.9.6 or higher.
-1. Update your path so that ant is recognized.
+1. Update your path so that `ant` is recognized.
 1. Install Java 8 JDK.
-1. Configure JAVA_HOME to point to Java 8 JDK.
+1. Configure `JAVA_HOME` to point to Java 8 JDK.
 1. Configure your PATH to have Java 8.
     `java -version` should indicate that java 8 is being accessed.
-1. Install Eclipse Mars.
-1. Install Google Eclipse Plugin with App Engine SDK and Google Web Toolkit SDK.
-1. Install Tomcat 8.0.
+1. Install Tomcat 8.5.
     This is required.

 1. Install Postgres